joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 - Troubleshoot/identify issues while running with oracle java instead of openjdk It's related to the key sizes used in oracle java... the key's i've used require the "unlimited strength" policy Details can be found [https://www.andreafortuna.org/2016/06/08/java-tips-how-to-fix-the-invalidkeyexception-illegal-key-size-or-default-parameters-runtime/]
+- Fix support for ECP based on implementation of login flow.
+Currently, the flow fails because the process hangs while trying to verify the code (which with ECP is never provided)

 Requirements
 ------------